How to Build a Winning Fundraising Team in Four Easy Steps

 Step one: Recruit team members

-- Let people know you respect their time, and will set boundaries or limits on how much you ask of them over the course of the campaign.
-Setting expectations early will avoid anxiety and tension over what’s expected from everyone.
+- Let people know you respect their time, and will set boundaries or limits on how much you ask of them over the course of the fundraiser.
+Setting expectations early makes it easy to overcome any fundraising challenges, will eliminate anxiety and tension over what’s expected from everyone.

 - Once you get commitments from a few people, use them to rally other people to join the team.

 Step two: Assign roles